stoplightio/yaml/README.md

 6. Stage relevant files to git.
 7. Commit: `yarn commit`. _NOTE: Commits that don't follow the [conventional](https://github.com/marionebl/commitlint/tree/master/%40commitlint/config-conventional) format will be rejected. `yarn commit` creates this format for you, or you can put it together manually and then do a regular `git commit`._
 8. Push: `git push`.
-9. Open PR targeting the `develop` branch.
+9. Open PR targeting the `next` branch.